This document introduces the concepts that you need to understand how to configure an external HTTP(S) load balancer.

 A security auditor should inspect the forwarding rules configuration for the load balancer's configuration.
 The forwarding rules define the destination port for which your load balancer accepts packets and forwards them to the backends.
 For GFE-based load balancers, each external forwarding rule can only reference a single destination TCP port.
 For a load balancer using TCP port 443, UDP port 443 is used when the connection is upgraded to QUIC (HTTP/3).

 A security auditor should inspect the firewall rule configuration applicable to backend VMs.
-The firewall rules that you set block traffic from the GFEs to the backend VMs, but do not block incoming traffic to the GFEs.
+The firewall rules that you set block traffic from the GFEs to the backend VMs, but don't block incoming traffic to the GFEs.
 For best practices, see the firewall rules section.

 TLS termination

-The following table summarizes how TLS termination is handled by external HTTP(S) load balancers in each mode.
+The following table summarizes how TLS termination is handled by external Application Load Balancers.

 Load balancer mode | TLS termination |